Earth vs. the Flying Saucers: Plot summary

 Marvin contacts the aliens by radio and sneaks away to meet them, followed closely by Carol and Major Huglin.
-They and a pursuing motorcycle patrol officer are taken aboard a saucer, where the aliens have extracted knowledge directly from the general's brain.
-The aliens explain that they are the last of their species, having fled from their destroyed solar system.
+A pursuing motorcycle patrol officer and they are taken aboard a saucer, where the aliens have extracted knowledge directly from the general's brain.
+The aliens explain that they are the last of their species, having fled from their destroyed star system.
 They are extremely aged and are kept alive only by their protective garments.
 They have shot down all the launched satellites, fearing them as weapons.
 As proof of their power, the aliens give Dr. Marvin the coordinates of a naval destroyer that opened fire on them, and which they have since destroyed.
-Horrified by the cold, unempathic nature of the aliens, Carol begins to break down, and the patrol officer, despite an attempt by Marvin to stop him, pulls his revolver and fires on the aliens; the aliens subject him to the same mind control process as General Hanley.
+Horrified by the cold, unempathetic nature of the aliens, Carol begins to break down, and the patrol officer, despite an attempt by Marvin to stop him, pulls his revolver and fires on the aliens; the aliens subject him to the same mind-control process as General Hanley.
 The aliens state that they will eventually return Hanley and the patrol officer.
 As the interaction continues, Carol becomes increasingly irrational, while Dr. Marvin tries to remain calm.
-Major Huglin and the Marvins are released with the message that the aliens want to meet with the world's leaders in 56 days in Washington, D.C. to negotiate an occupation of Earth.
+Major Huglin and the Marvins are released with the message that the aliens want to meet with the world's leaders in 56 days in Washington, DC, to negotiate an occupation of Earth.

 Dr. Marvin's later observations lead to the discovery that the aliens' protective suits are made of solidified electricity and grant them enhanced auditory perception.
 Marvin develops a counter-weapon against their flying saucers, which he later successfully tests against a single saucer.
 As they escape, the aliens jettison Hanley and the patrol officer, who fall to their deaths.
-Groups of alien saucers then attack Washington, Paris, London, and Moscow, and resistance by conventional weapons is futile.
-But they are destroyed by Dr. Marvin's sonic weapon.
-The defenders also discover that the aliens can be easily killed by small arms gunfire when they are outside the force fields of their saucers.
-Upon repelling the attack and no further threats anticipated, Project Skyhook is reestablished with Dr. Marvin once again placed in charge.
+Groups of alien saucers then attack Washington, Paris, London, and Moscow, and resistance by conventional weapons is futile, but they are destroyed by Dr. Marvin's sonic weapon.
+The defenders also discover that the aliens can be easily killed by small-arms gunfire when they are outside the force fields of their saucers.
+Upon repelling the attack and no further threats anticipated, Project Skyhook is re-established with Dr. Marvin once again placed in charge.